 The ‘planetary boundaries' concept

 The overuse of resources is pushing our planet’s environmental systems to the limits of their stability.
 The concept of planetary boundaries indicates where this is happening and to what extent.
 Developed by an international research group led by Swedish scientist Johan Rockström and the American Will Steffen, it was published in 2009 and has already been integrated into international climate policy goals.
 The concept considers nine important biophysical processes of the Earth's system for which the transgression of defined boundaries would have grave consequences for humanity.
-At least four or these nine planetary boundaries are already being overshot – climate change, loss of biodiversity, deforestation and nitrogen and phosphorous use.
-Switzerland, with its high per-capita resource consumption, is contributing to this process.
+Throughout the world, the planetary boundaries are being exceeded for climate change, biodiversity, nitrogen and phosphorus loss, land-use changes and the introduction of new substances.
+Preliminary estimates indicate that the boundaries for green water - rainwater available in the soil for plants - have also been exceeded.

 This report assesses selected environmental footprints for Europe based on the concept of planetary boundaries.
 It explores various approaches for allocating global limits to the European level.
 It explores various approaches to allocating global limits to the European level.